Prismatic VLMs: Investigating the Design Space of Visually-Conditioned Language Models: Evaluation Protocol

 \textit{Localization.} Part of the pretraining data mixture (from \autoref{sec:preliminaries}) contains examples of predicting normalized bounding box coordinates given referring expressions in language.
 As such, we evaluate bounding box prediction accuracy on RefCOCO, RefCOCO+, and RefCOCOg \citep{kazemzadeh2014refcoco, yu2016refcoco}, and on OCID-Ref \citep{wang2021ocidref}.
 RefCOCO focuses on short descriptions with spatial anchors, RefCOCO+ on strictly appearance based descriptions, and RefCOCOg on long, rich descriptions; OCID-Ref is a robotics dataset probing out-of-distribution generalization, with a focus on localizing objects in clutter.

-\textit{Challenge Sets (Closed-Set Prediction).} We evaluate on Visual Spatial Reasoning \citep[VSR;][]{liu2022vsr}, TallyQA \citep{acharya2018tallyqa}, and POPE \citep{li2023pope}.
+\textit{Challenge Sets (Closed-Set Prediction).} We evaluate on Visual Spatial Reasoning \citep[VSR;][]{liu2022vsr}, TallyQA \citep{acharya2018tallyqa}, POPE \citep{li2023pope}, and AI2 Diagrams \citep[AI2D;][]{kembhavi2016ai2d}.
 VSR consists of challenging True/False questions about individual spatial relationships in diverse scenes (e.g., ``the cake is at the edge of the dining table''); this is an especially challenging task, with most existing models failing to outperform the majority class baseline (51\%).
 TallyQA consists of questions that assess a VLM's ability to count objects described in language, with expressions that range in complexity.
-Finally, POPE consists of targeted Yes/No questions that assess a VLM's propensity to hallucinate.
+POPE consists of targeted Yes/No questions that assess a VLM's propensity to hallucinate.
+Finally, AI2D consists of multiple choice questions about scientific diagrams and charts, many of which require reading labels or text annotations (e.g., flowchart labels, plot axes).

-We use the \textit{validation} sets for all benchmarks except GQA (where use the recommended the test-dev split), VSR (where we use the zero-shot test split), and POPE (where there is only a single evaluation split).
+We use the validation sets for all benchmarks except GQA (where use the recommended the test-dev split), VSR (where we use the zero-shot test split), and POPE (where there is only a single evaluation split).
 We provide further detail around evaluation protocols in \autoref{appx:evaluation-protocol}.